 - HIV or Hepatitis: Some individuals who abuse Ambien inject the drug instead of taking it orally because it gets into their system much more quickly, which puts them at risk of contracting pathogens like hepatitis and HIV from shared needles.

 - Mixing Ambien with alcohol: When Ambien is abused in combination with alcohol, the effects of both substances become much more intense and dangerous.
 The use of alcohol with Ambien slows down the heart rate and breathing to the point that can lead to coma or death.

-Ambien will generally cause a person to become extremely drowsy, tired, and lethargic.
+Ambien will cause a person to become drowsy, tired, and lethargic.
 As this is often the desired effect of the drug, it is beneficial to those who have trouble getting to this state.
-However, even for someone who doesn’t abuse Ambien, there are certain side effects associated with the drug.
+However, even for someone who doesn’t abuse Ambien, there are specific side effects associated with taking the drug.

 - A feeling of having been drugged